google/WebFundamentals/src/_langs/en/tools/profile-performance/network-performance/network-conditions.markdown

 Try out the Network Link Conditioner tool found in the Lion Developer Tools.
 This can be installed by doing the following:

-1. Open Xcode
+1. Open Xcode.
-2. Select the following from the menu: `XCode > Open Developer Tool > More Developer Tools`
+2. Select the following from the menu: `XCode > Open Developer Tool > More Developer Tools`.
 3. When the Apple Developer site opens, go to `Hardware IO Tools for Xcode` and download the Network Link Conditioner dmg file.
 4. Once the dmg is downloaded, double click the file and then select the Network